-In today’s posts, the experts at Emergency Plumbers will bust some very old plumbing myths that will hopefully help you detect issues earlier on, and take care of your home plumbing system with better and accurate information.
+In today’s post, the experts at Emergency Plumbers will bust some very old plumbing myths that will hopefully help you detect issues earlier on, and take care of your home plumbing system with better and accurate information.

-Usually homeowners put just about anything down the garbage disposal while running water at the same time.
+Usually, homeowners put just about anything down the garbage disposal while running water at the same time.
 However, the truth is that some things can’t be drained down the garbage disposal no matter how much water you run.
 Eggshells, banana peels and other hard food items can damage your disposal system, which can cause expensive repairs.
 If you really need to put any hard foods items down your disposal, break them up first and mix them with water beforehand.

 Running lemon peels through your garbage disposal will only make your drain smell temporarily better and not do anything to clean it.
 Be sure to use a cleaning solution that includes warm water and a mild soap if you need to disinfect your garbage disposal.